Lavanya347/Uber_DE_Project_Azure/README.md

 # 🔄 Batch Data Ingestion (Azure Data Factory)

-Static datasets required for the pipeline are ingested using **Azure Data Factory**.
+Static reference datasets required for the pipeline are ingested using **Azure Data Factory**.

 These datasets include: